Introduction

 Conclusion

-This article is for educational purposes only and should not replace professional medical advice.
-Always consult a qualified pediatrician for diagnosis and treatment.
+This article is for educational purposes only.
+It does not replace professional medical advice, diagnosis, or treatment.
+Always consult a qualified pediatrician for proper medical care.